MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/New-AzureRmResourceGroup.md

 ```

 ## DESCRIPTION
-The **New-AzureRmResourceGroup** cmdlet creates an azure_2 resource group.
+The **New-AzureRmResourceGroup** cmdlet creates an Azure resource group.

 You can create a resource group by using just a name and location, and then use the New-AzureRmResource cmdlet to create resources to add to the resource group.

 To add a deployment to an existing resource group, use the New-AzureRmResourceGroupDeployment cmdlet.
 To add a resource to an existing resource group, use the **New-AzureRmResource** cmdlet.
-An azure_2 resource is a user-managed azure_2 entity, such as a database server, database, or website.
+An Azure resource is a user-managed Azure entity, such as a database server, database, or website.
-An azure_2 resource group is a collection of azure_2 resources that are deployed as a unit.
+An Azure resource group is a collection of Azure resources that are deployed as a unit.

 ## EXAMPLES